 Tips for getting photos of yourself that you’ll actually want to share

 - Bring a tripod!
 We used to laugh at the idea of carrying a tripod everywhere, but now take one with us on every trip.
 It’s such a game changer for individual photos and couples photos, but also for travel photography in general.
-We purchased a MeFOTO RoadTrip earlier this year and haven’t regretted it once.
+We usa a MeFOTO RoadTrip Tripod and are obsessed with how portable and versatile it is!

 - Take a test photo to set your camera settings before relying on a passerby/tripod to take the photo.
 Get your settings exactly how you want them so literally anyone can take the photo for you and it’ll turn out how you pictured it.

 - Don’t be afraid to take multiple photos.
 Seriously, ask someone to try again, or find someone new.
 There’s no point in settling for a subpar photo when you have time to get a new one!